sifriger-msft/sql-server-samples/samples/manage/alter-column-with-dependencies/sp-alter-column/README.md

 The most important programming languages have debugging tools integrated into the development tool.
 Debugger usually has a graphic interface that allows you to inspect the variables values and other things at run-time to analyze source code and program flow row-by-row and finally the debugger allows you to manage breakpoints.

 Each developer loves debugging tools because they are very useful when a program fails in a calculation or when it runs into an error.
-Now, think about our Stored Procedure that performs complex operations silently and suppose that it runs into a problem; probably, this question comes to your mind: “Can I debug a Stored Procedure?” and if it is possible, “How can I do that?”
+Now, think about our stored procedure that performs complex operations silently and suppose that it runs into a problem; probably, this question comes to your mind: "Can I debug a stored procedure?" and if it is possible, "How can I do that?"

-Debugging a stored procedure is possible with Microsoft Visual Studio development tool.
+Debugging a stored procedure is possible with Microsoft Visual Studio development tool and Azure Data Studio!

 <a name=sample-details></a>

 ## Sample details

-According to the conversion rules between data types described in [this article](https://docs.microsoft.com/sql/t-sql/functions/cast-and-convert-transact-sql?WT.mc_id=DP-MVP-4029181), the sp_alter_column stored procedure allows you to easily modify the data type of a column or its name, enjoy!
+According to the conversion rules between data types described in [this article](https://docs.microsoft.com/sql/t-sql/functions/cast-and-convert-transact-sql?WT.mc_id=DP-MVP-4029181), the sp_alter_column stored procedure allows you to easily modify the data type of a column or its name!

 <a name=disclaimers></a>